Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMToggleVisibilityAction.md

 ## PARAMETERS

 ### -Title
-The title of the action button that will trigger the visibility toggle.
+The text to display on the action button that will trigger the visibility toggle.

 ```yaml
 Type: String